eleocharis/automodeller/README.md

 With this function you can perform linear models with different distributions including a model selection which is selecting the best model candidate according to lowest akaikes information creterion (AIC)-value.
-According to the best model data are fitted for data visualisation.
+According to the best model data are fitted and attached to the model object for visualisation.

 This function requires these packages: dplyr, stringr, MuMIn, MASS, lme4, lmerTest